murarth/ketos/README.md

 # Ketos

-Ketos is a Lisp-like functional programming language.
+Ketos is a Lisp dialect functional programming language.

 The primary goal of Ketos is to serve as a scripting and extension language for programs written in the [Rust programming language](https://www.rust-lang.org).